 Document Your Injuries

-Every detail and document related to your injuries is important if you want to pursue a legal claim against the at-fault driver.
-In cases of pedestrian accidents and other personal injuries in Georgia, the harmed individual will need every shred of evidence available to prove negligence.
+Every detail and document related to your injuries holds significant importance if you intend to pursue a legal claim against the at-fault driver.
+In cases of pedestrian accidents and other personal injuries in Georgia, the injured party will require every available piece of evidence to establish negligence and seek rightful compensation.

 Do Not Discuss Fault at the Scene